axch/adaptive-plot/README.md

   to ask the operating system to invoke external programs, and again, they are all different.
 This is in the same category as the live windows, but less painful.
-- Code style idiosyncracies: I liberally rely upon various functions and syntax provided by MIT Scheme that are not standard for Scheme.
+- Code style idiosyncrasies: I liberally rely upon various functions and syntax provided by MIT Scheme that are not standard for Scheme.
   Other Schemes have similar constructs with different syntax; this should be just a bunch of doc-grovelling.